gene-git/dns_tools/README.md

 By default all the domains in the config are processed.
 To process a one or more specific domains just put them on the command line.
 Domains listed on command line will override the config file.

+All zone files for both internal and external dns should be available as specified in the config file.
+See the sample config for more details.

 ### testing